Herdubreid/simple-ab/docs/call-addressbook.md

 }
 ```

-We add few imports from the e1-service and then define two interfaces, one for the grid row data with a definition for the fields we are interested in and another with a definition for response.
+We add few imports from the e1-service and then define two interfaces, one for the grid row data with a definition for the fields we are interested in and another with a definition for form.
 We can now use this in our app, so in `home.ts` add the following code:

 ```javascript